 A social audience insights platform (psst, like Silhouette™) can do just that by pinpointing those exposed and engaged to Ticketmaster’s negative press across social platforms.
 From there, Ticketmaster can start to make a plan on how to address them.

 There’s no way to sugarcoat this—the hit to Ticketmaster’s brand was colossal.
 It was a major news story for days and one of the top trending topics across social platforms.
 Below are three ways they can get a sense of the damage done so they can start to rebuild:

 - Media Impact Analysis

 The first step to assessing the damage is to understand how widespread the story hit.
 In Ticketmaster’s case, the media impact was huge—so sifting through is a massive undertaking.
-Using a media management tool like Cision can give you a clear line of sight into media mentions pertaining to the story so that you can devise a plan to combat the fallout.
+Using a media management tool like Cision can give you a clear line of sight into media mentions pertaining to the story so that you can devise a plan to combat the fallout from the PR disaster.
 Below are just a few of the hundreds of media mentions from the Ticketmaster/Taylor debacle:

 - Social Listening

 Even though it’s a painful exercise, turning to social listening will give Ticketmaster a better sense of what they’re dealing with.
 In this case, the sentiment is overwhelmingly negative, and the reach is staggering.
 But what exactly is it that makes people most angry?
 Are there takeaways Ticketmaster can use to start to rebuild?